-Iglesia y Convento La Merced
+Iglesia y Convento de La Merced

 Iglesia y Convento de San Francisco